 In the coastal districts of the old Norway, a strandsitter was a beach dweller – who rented a small piece of land – but owned the house he built on it.
 His livelihood was usually connected to the sea.

-In this article you will find an introduction to Norway’s 15 main historical eras – from the ice age to our modern day.
+In this post you will find an introduction to Norway’s 15 main historical eras – from the ice age to our modern day.